 It is unfortunate, however, that colleges and universities in most instances fail to properly inform an accused student of what is involved and what is at stake in such matters, and also fail to recognize and protect an accused student's rights and interests during the process.

-Because so much is involved and so much is at stake, taking the necessary steps both as early as possible and at every step of the way is critical to success for an accused student.
-Title IX cases can be won, but only by making the best informed decisions as soon as the concern comes to an accused student's attention.
+Because so much is involved and so much is at stake, taking the necessary steps both as early as possible and at every step of the way is critical to success for an accused student. college sexual misconduct cases can be won, but only by making the best informed decisions as soon as the concern comes to an accused student's attention.

 With that in mind, the following are frequently asked questions which will help accused students and their parents through what can be the most challenging time in their lives.
 Remember that you are not alone, and under no circumstances should you go it alone.

 Attorney Joseph D. Lento has helped countless clients facing the same and similar concerns at more than a thousand colleges and universities across the United States and he can help you.
 Contact the Lento Law Firm today for help at 888-535-3686.

 - Can a university discipline a student for sexual misconduct even if the student is not convicted of a crime?

 - Does Title IX apply to acts by university faculty committed that were not within the context of their employment?

 - If a school decides that I sexually assaulted another student, will there be a mark on my transcript?

 - If I was notified I am being charged for violating a university's conduct code, should I speak with law enforcement?